y3owk1n/nvs/README.md

 Switch between multiple configs.
 If no argument is provided, it will promp a select UI, else it will just open with specified name.

 > [!note]
-> It only scan the `~/.config` directory with names contain `nvim` in it.
-E.g. nvim, nvim-test, nvim-vanilla, ...
+> **nvs** scans your configuration directory (e.g. ~/.config) for entries containing "nvim" in the name.
+Examples include nvim, nvim-test, or nvim-vanilla.

 ```bash
 nvs config